RAK3172-SiP WisDuo LPWAN SiP Application Note

 To transmit high output power up to + 22 dBm, VDDPA must be supplied directly from VDD on the VDDSMPS pin, as shown in Figure 11.

 The output power range is programmable in 32 steps of 1 dB.
-The power amplifier ramping timing is also programmable.
-This allows adaptation to meet radio regulation requirements.
+The power amplifier ramping timing is also programmable, allowing adaptation to meet radio regulation requirements.
 The table below gives the maximum transmitter output power versus the VDDPA supply level.

 VDDPA Supply (V) | Transmit Output Power (dBm) |